csev/dj4e/assn/dj4e_load.md

 diagram should have five boxes and four lines - and the each of lines should be properly labelled as a "many" or a "one" end.

-Also add the models to `unesco/admin.py` so you can view them in the administrator interface:

-    from django.contrib import admin

-    # Register your models here.

-    from unesco.models import Site, Category, ...

-    admin.site.register(Site)
-    admin.site.register(Category)
-    ...

 Once you have your model built, run `makemigrations` and `migrate` to create the database.